Building Communities

 We worked with poets, sculptors, stand-up comedians, play-makers and radical thinkers to host events ranging from craft workshops for people learning English to film screenings which double as safe spaces for the LGBTQ+ community.
 Everyone brought a unique perspective and insight to the project as we reimagined the future together.

-Every new role I have taken on has taught me about the subtle barriers which many people face when accessing creative education and the arts at large.
+Every new role I have taken on has taught me about the subtle barriers which many people face when accessing educational, creative and cultural spaces.
 Each one has also introduced me to a community of changemakers who are fighting to break down these barriers.
-They inspire and motivate me to continue this aspect of my creative work.
+They inspire and motivate me to continue this aspect of my work.